apache/causeway-site/content/intro/getting-started/quickstart-archetype.md

 ### Modifying the App

 Once you are familiar with the generated app, you'll want to start modifying it.
-There is plenty of guidance on this site (check out the [getting started](../documentation.html) section first).
+There is plenty of guidance on this site; check out the 'programming model how-tos' section on the main [documentation](../../documentation.html) page first).

-If you use Eclipse, do also install the [Eclipse templates](../getting-started/editor-templates.html); these will help you follow the Isis naming conventions.
+If you use Eclipse, do also install the [Eclipse templates](../resources/editor-templates.html); these will help you follow the Isis naming conventions.

 #### App Structure